EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Algorithm Design

-where $MHA(Q,K,V)$ represents the final output matrix obtained by the multi-head attention mechanism, $Concat$ represents the concatenation operation, and $W^{o}$ is the transformation matrix.

-\textbf{Attentive critics:} Each agent has its critic network.
-We denote the final two-layer MLP network of the critic network for an agent as $f$.
-We concatenate the outputs of the multi-head attention network and feed it into the final two-layer MLP network.
-Then, we can get the predicted value,
+3) Attentive critics: Each agent is equipped with an individual critic network, denoted as $f$, which comprises a final two-layer MLP network.
+The multi-head attention network generates outputs that are concatenated and subsequently fed into the final two-layer MLP network.
+This process yields the predicted value, represented as

-where $v$ represents the predicted value for an agent and is the output of the overall critic network.
+where $v$ signifies the predicted value for an agent, serving as the output of the overall critic network.